guywilson/pfm/pfm-man.md

 The database file is specified using the option -db <*filename*>, if this is not specified, pfm assumes the filename is .pfm residing in the current directory.

 PFM supports importing and exporting of accounts, transactions, recurring charges, categories and payees.
-Import supports JSON format only, whilst ppm can export in JSON or CSV.
+Import supports JSON format only, whilst pfm can export in JSON or CSV formats.

+JSON import files must be in the format: